nirajrajgor/weather-app/README.md

 # Weather app
-The goal was to experience all the steps involved in product building.
-Ranging from ideation, design, development, testing and deployment.
+The Goal was to experience all the steps involved in Product building.
+Ranging from Ideation, Design, Development, Testing and Deployment.

 I started by researching on Dribbble and Behance and went through many sample weather app designs.
-After research i got the rough idea on design and decided to use adobe xd for UI design.
+After research i got the rough idea on design and decided to use adobe XD for UI design.

 It took many iteration before getting the final design.
 Once the design was complete i used react as the underlying development technology and finally deployed using Github pages.